Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/sampledata/README.md

 This folder contains Healthcare application templates in Purview sample data files.
+These files are intended for running scans to test healthcare classifications.